73 eBooks, eCourses + printables on conquering your to-do list, reaching your goals, and freeing up more time with the Ultimate Productivity Bundle.

 - Once room is opened up for new subscribers, add a content upgrade to 10 Habits to Add to Your Evening Routine. – I am switching gears on this goal.

 - Send a survey to readers. – I sent my survey to my newsletter subscribers.
 I received more responses than I expected.
-If you filled it out, thank you!!
+If you filled it out, thank you!
 The responses were both interesting and helpful.
-I now have an idea of what direction I should go on a few ideas I have. *The survey is still open if you want to fill it out.
+I now have an idea of what direction I should go on a few ideas I have.

 - Look into adding CommentLuv for commenting. – After a bit of research, I decided to keep my commenting as is.